 Daily water yield/runoff and flow increased in all experimental watersheds in the post-felling season.
 The largest increase in water yield was in the treatment with the greatest stand density reduction (ZIE).

-Turbidity was highest after large rainfall events, as expected; Post-harvest winter turbidity was significantly higher in the greatest reduction stand (ZIE)
+Turbidity was highest after large rainfall events, as expected; Post-harvest winter turbidity was significantly higher in the greatest reduction stand (ZIE).

 EC is expected to increase in dry flow summer months and decrease during winter storm events.
 In the pre-harvest period, EC was consistently higher in the control watershed than in the treatment watersheds, and therefore likely has deeper flow pathways and longer residence times in the soil and contact with the bedrock in the control watershed.